 -

 Home prices in Phoenix are 71.7% lower than in San Jose. - Income in Phoenix is 22.6% lower than in San Jose, so you could earn less for doing the same job.
-The top employers in Phoenix include the State of Arizona, Walmart, Inc., and Banner Health.
+The top employers in Phoenix — including the State of Arizona, Walmart, Inc., and Banner Health — may pay more.

-- The cost of living for a family in Phoenix is 37.4% lower than in San Jose.
+- A move to Phoenix can help cut down on a family's routine expenses, including utilities, transportation, and groceries.
+The cost of living for a family of four is 37.4% less than what it costs in San Jose.

 - The unemployment rate in Phoenix and San Jose.